Pollachi Junction railway station

-Pollachi Junction (station code: POY) is a historical railway junction serving the town of Pollachi, Tamil Nadu.
+Pollachi Junction railway station (station code: POY) is an NSG–5 category Indian railway station in Palakkad railway division of Southern Railway zone.
+It is a historical railway junction serving the town of Pollachi, Tamil Nadu.
 This station is a part of the Palakkad railway division of Southern Railway Zone.
-After the division of Madurai division into 2, namely Salem division.
-It is being a part of PGT railway division.

 History

 Pollachi Junction was first used as a train station for trade in the 1850s.
 After 1900, it was used as a station for passengers.

 The first service started in 1915 from Pollachi to Podanur line as metre-gauge section.
 In 2008, the station was closed for the gauge conversion of the Dindigul–Podanur.

 On 25 November 2014, CRS successfully completed a speed trial and inspection along the Pollachi–Palani broad-gauge line.
 After seven years of construction, Pollachi Junction–Palani broad-gauge line was opened for commercial use on 9 January 2015.

 The old metre-gauge track on the stretch was in use for 110 years, from 1898 until it was closed in 2008 for the conversion.

 On 6 October 2015, CRS successfully completed a speed trial and Inspection on the Palakkad Town–Pollachi Junction broad-gauge line.
 The distance of 54 km was covered in 38 minutes by CRS Special Train.
 The line was opened for commercial use on 16 November 2015.

 On 24 March 2017, CRS successfully completed a speed trial and inspection along the Podanur–Pollachi broad-gauge line.

-Electrification between Pollachi(incl) Jn and Podanur Jn(excl) has been successfully completed and speed trial conducted on 20 September 2021 successfully and The Commissioner of Railway Safety approved the line for Passenger Traffic.
+Electrification between Pollachi Jn and Podanur Jn has been successfully completed and speed trial conducted on 20 September 2021 successfully and The Commissioner of Railway Safety approved the line for Passenger Traffic.